dwkim606/IPPBA/README.md

 # IPPBA
-Instant Privacy Preserving Biometric Authentication
+This in an example code for Instant Privacy Preserving Biometric Authentication

 ## How to run: